 September 25, 1950: While in San Francisco, California, Judy recorded her appearance on the CBS Radio show, “The Bing Crosby Show.”
 Crosby always taped his shows in advance of the broadcast date.
 This one was broadcast on October 18th.
 Judy sang “Friendly Star” to promote Summer Stock and duetted with Bing on “Tzena, Tzena, Tzena.”

-Hedda Hopper made note of this show in her column (clipping below) in which she mentions Judy’s return to LA, two Crosby shows including this one, plus the fact that she was being considered to take over Mary Martin’s role on Broadway in “South Pacific.”
+Hedda Hopper made a note of this show in her column in which she mentions Judy’s return to LA, two Crosby shows including this one, plus the fact that she was being considered to take over Mary Martin’s role on Broadway in “South Pacific.”

 Listen to “Friendly Star” here: